 University policy forbids exhibition, possession, or distribution of material or representations deemed to be obscene or contrary to the moral standards and/or mission of the University, including, but not limited to, pornography.
 Further, the use of institutional or personal computers for the viewing, transmission, retrieval and/or storage of such material is a violation of University community standards and will result in disciplinary action.

-Student Development stands ready to help those involved to cope effectively with the complexity of needs which a crisis pregnancy presents.
+The University will assist those involved in an unplanned pregnancy while enrolled as a student at Biola University.
+We will support students in considering all the reasonable options available to them.
+These include marriage of the parents, single parenthood, or offering the child for adoption.
+Because the Bible is clear in its teaching on the sanctity of human life, life begins at conception; we abhor the destruction of innocent life through abortion-on-demand.
+Student Development stands ready to help those involved to cope effectively with the complexity of needs that a crisis pregnancy presents.
 Additional support is available through the Biola Counseling Center, the Health Center, along with academic and other support services.
 While some students in these circumstances may choose to leave the University temporarily, it is our hope that any student who chooses to continue in classes during the pregnancy will find Biola to be a supportive and redemptive community during this crucial time.